ETHICAL GUIDELINES FOR JOURNAL PUBLICATION

 This ethical statement binds the behavior of the author, the editor, reviewers and the publisher.
 This statement is based on Elsevier recommendations and COPE’s Best Practice Guidelines for Journal Editors.

-The publication of an article in a peer-reviewed journal IJCER is a significant contribution to chemistry research, especially for the chemical analysis process.
+The publication of an article in a peer-reviewed journal IJCER is a significant contribution to all aspects of education, including chemistry education, physic education, biology education, and science education.
+The journal publishes original research papers, short communications, dissemination, and discussion of research, experience, and perspective across a wide range of education, teaching, development, instruction, educational projects and innovations, learning methodologies and new technologies in education and learning.
 The articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for the author, the editor, the peer reviewer, and the publisher.

 Universitas Islam Indonesia as publishers take their duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.